 Mobil settled on a simple design which offered fuel and service facilities from either ends of the same building.
 That design had separate doors for the toilets and for the restaurant.
 Moto tried to encourage customers to use both by building a glass cage around the front, creating a walkway.

 In 1978, a partnering Burton East services was considered, but cancelled due to low traffic levels.
 In 1996 Extra applied to build a southbound service area opposite the existing one, but their plans were refused as there were now enough services nearby.

-Bids to run the services came from Mobil, Shell and a company called Alpine who made a promising bid.
+Bids to run the service area came from Mobil, Shell and a company called Alpine who made a promising bid.

 Mobil made an excessively prestigious bid to allow them to break in to the market.
-The Ministry felt that a forecourt operator would do the best job as traffic levels on this section of the M6 were expected to be low, so initially only a forecourt would be required.
+The Ministry felt that a forecourt operator would do the best job because traffic levels on this section of the M6 were expected to be low, so initially only a forecourt would be required.
 The winning bidder could then decide when and who would build the main facilities.